|

 document that a "joint technology development was made with

 Canon for 35mm EE SLR camera assembly" in November 1962.
-This statement
+This

 Canon historian Peter Dechert states that "Mamiya may have built the